 “Feel like giving up?
 Remember why you started.
 What’s your why?”

-As I sit at my desk, typing my latest confession, I notice a saying on a weight loss motivational calendar my Daughter bought me for Christmas, “Feel like giving up?
+As I sit at my desk, typing my latest confession, I notice a saying on a weight loss motivational calendar my daughter bought me for Christmas, “Feel like giving up?
 Remember why you started.
 What is your Why?”

-What is My Why?
+What Is My Why?

-From that thought, I quickly switched gears from the memories of my former new hirees to myself.
 What is my “why?”
 Why have I been ferociously dieting and exercising to lose weight?

 The traffic took a little longer than expected and we were both starving by the time we got there.
 I went to the bathroom and my daughter headed straight for the buffet.